clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 ## Extra CNV questions
 !!! question
     :question:
-    Consider a hypothetical case were one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
+    Consider a hypothetical case where one chromosome has two copies according to the log2 ratio plot at the same time as there is a clear separation in the VAF-signal plot (all SNPs far away from 50% in allele frequency).
 What has happened to the chromosome in this tumor to explain these data?

 !!! question
     :question: